groovy9/Node-Express-SQLite-Raw-SQL-Gateway-Example/README.md

 3. Get back a JSON array with the results of each query
 4. SQL queries can reference the lastID of previous queries for chaining together in a single API call multiple queries that depend on each other
-5. Arrays of queries are wrapped in transactions for data integrity
+5. Arrays of queries are wrapped in transactions for data integrity.
+If any query in the array fails, nothing is committed.
 6. Provide security with Bcrypt authentication against a passwords database table, then including JWT tokens with subsequent queries
 7. Enforce per-user per-table read/write permissions by parsing the supplied SQL